PFA Fans' Player of the Year

 The Professional Footballers' Association Fans' Player of the Year (often called the PFA Fans' Player of the Year, or simply the Fans' Player of the Year) award is given to footballers in the top four flights of English football, the Premier League, the Championship, League One and League Two.

 The shortlist is compiled by the members of the Professional Footballers' Association (the PFA), and then the winner is voted for by the fans of the league.

 The award was first given in 2001, and was won by Steven Gerrard, Chris Bart-Williams, Brian Tinnion and Bobby Zamora, of Liverpool, Nottingham Forest, Bristol City and Brighton & Hove Albion respectively.
-Mohamed Salah is the record holder for winning the award 3 times and he's the current Premier League award winner.
+Mohamed Salah is the record holder for winning the award 3 times.
+Cole Palmer is the current Premier League award winner.

 List of winners

 Highlighted players won the award for a second or third time.